 UNESCO-listed Parthian Empire capital ruins featuring a royal necropolis, fire temple, and 2,000-year-old fortifications

-What is the best time of year to visit attractions in Turkmenistan?
+When is the best season to visit attractions in Turkmenistan?

 April-May and September-October — mild temperatures (18-28C), wildflowers in Kopet Dag, and comfortable conditions for desert travel.
 Avoid June-August (extreme heat up to 45C in desert).